ahmedam55/fashion-store/README.md

 ## Technologies Used

-1. ReactJS
+1. **ReactJS**
-2. Axios: one of the best lean, light, performant fetching libraries.
+2. **Axios**: one of the best lean, light, performant fetching libraries.
-3. Babel: for converting the modern JS sytanx to the sytanx all browsers support.
+3. **Babel**: for converting the modern JS sytanx to the sytanx all browsers support.
-4. Jest: for testing the whole project and deploy with confidence.
+4. **Jest**: for testing the whole project and deploy with confidence.
-5. Node-Sass: for processing the SCSS modules and scope it to its own modules with unique hashes.
+5. **Node-Sass**: for processing the SCSS modules and scope it to its own modules with unique hashes.
-6. React Query: great library for managing the cache of the requests to the server and provide first-class experience to the users.
+6. **React Query**: great library for managing the cache of the requests to the server and provide first-class experience to the users.

 ## Available Scripts